michar71/DMX_CTRL/README.md

 to:
 set _CPUTAPID 0x2ba01477

 There might be compatibility issues with these fake chips (Rumors has it that USB won't really work...)
-Basic firmware functionality is defenitly working (Mine seem to have the full 128kB FLASH).
+Basic firmware functionality is defenitly working (Mine seem to have the full 128kB FLASH.).
 USB does not seem to work on my clones but I need to further test that....

 Here is another description how to fix it in STM32CubeIDE for openOCD debugging: https://community.st.com/s/question/0D50X0000BTd7Zi/how-to-deal-wirh-could-not-verify-st-device-

+Update: Not all make fake chips have 128 kB, some only have 64 kB.
+At that point the FW can not write the configruation to page 127...
+Change the EEPROM page in eeprom.h from 127 to 63 and modifiy the .id file to reflect the smaller FLASH size.
+(Less effects will obviously fit in there....)

 ## Serial Shell
 [List of Serial Shell Commands](SHELL_COMMANDS.md)